List of historical markers of the Philippines in Bangsamoro

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists twenty (20) markers from the Bangsamoro Autonomous Region in Muslim Mindanao, including three (3) that are part of the Quincentennial historical markers series.
+This article lists 21 markers from the Bangsamoro Autonomous Region in Muslim Mindanao, including three that are part of the Quincentennial historical markers series.

 Lanao del Sur

-This article lists five (5) markers from the Province of Lanao del Sur.
+This table lists six markers from the province of Lanao del Sur.